DataDog/sdlc-gitops-sample-stack/docs/setup-dev-lifecycle-visibility.md

 > [!TIP]
 > Datadog Service Catalog provides a consolidated view of your services, combining ownership metadata, performance insights, security analysis, cost allocation, and much more.
+> TODO - link here to more info about service catalog

 Let’s start by jumping over to the **Service Catalog**.
 You should see both services from our application have been discovered automatically now that Datadog has indexed the [service.datadog.yaml](..//service.datadog.yaml) manifest: